-Planning your study is important.
-It will help you choose the right courses (subjects) to study at the right time and complete the required unit value to graduate from your degree when you plan to.
+It is important that you plan your enrolment each year to make sure you choose the right courses (subjects) to study, at the right time, so you can graduate from your degree when you plan to.

-- View your program page, and select the 'What will I study?’ tab.
+- View your program page, and scroll down to the 'What will I study' section.

-- Select your location, starting year and semester from the drop-down menus to view your program structure and recommended study sequence.
+- Use the next three buttons to select your Location, Starting year, and Starting semester to view your program structure and study sequence.

-- Note the course codes (eg COR109) for each of the courses you plan on studying.
+- Note the course codes (eg BUS101) for each of the courses you plan on studying.

-- If you're enrolling as a part-time student (1-2 courses per semester), or if you have received credit for prior studies please follow the instructions at planning your study.
+- If you're enrolling as a part-time student (1-2 courses per semester), or if you have received credit for prior studies, please follow the instructions via managing your progression.